-In project management, the “critical path” refers to a sequence of dependent or floating tasks that have to be completed in order to get the project done (according to the plan).
-People sometimes think that the tasks on the this “path” are the most important (or difficult or maybe expensive), the critical path only refers to time required to complete the tasks.
-You can identify a task being on the critical path if, delayed by one day, can influence the duration of the entire project.
+In project management, the “critical path” refers to a sequence of dependent or floating tasks that have to be completed in order to get the project done.
+People sometimes think that the tasks on the this “path” are the most important (difficult or expensive).
+The critical path only refers to the time required to complete the tasks.
+You can identify if a task is on the critical path if, delayed by one day, it can influence the duration of the project.

 The importance of the Critical Path